parallelvirtualcluster/pvc/README.md

 ## How the daemon works

 The daemon is the main piece of machinery.
-It consists of 4 main files - one entry point, 2 classes, and a supplemental function:
+It consists of 5 main files - one entry point, 2 classes, and 2 supplemental function sets:

 * `pvcd.py` - The main daemon entry point.
 * `pvcd/NodeInstance.py` - A class definition for a hypervisor node object.
 * `pvcd/VMInstance.py` - A class definition for a virtual machine object.
-* `pvcd/ansiiprint.py` - A supplemental function to output log lines.
+* `pvcd/ansiiprint.py` - A supplemental function set to output log lines.
 * `pvcd/zkhandler.py` - A supplemental function set to read and write from Zookeeper consistently.

 The following sections walk through the steps the daemon takes from startup through to running VMs.